yabeda-rb/yabeda-datadog/README.md

 ## Prerequisites

 Have an instance of Datadog agent and dogstats-d running.
-For other installation options of Datadog agent please refer to [Datadog agent documentation](https://docs.datadoghq.com/agent/).
+For installation options of Datadog agent please refer to [Datadog agent documentation](https://docs.datadoghq.com/agent/).

 ## Installation